 Narcissa found herself glad Ted had heard all this.
-Insufferable git
+Insufferable git, she thought.

 The following summer at the Free Fair Fosco Baggins stepped into the empty space Isumbard, Reginard, and Folco had left, and they were so surprised to see one who so resembled Frodo taking that spot that they said nothing and didn’t think to make another empty space.
 Somehow none of them was surprised with the young tween did the full seven rounds without a single error or stumble, and that he wasn’t even winded after, although his own look of pleasure and triumph was different from that Frodo had shown.
 He stepped off the grounds, turned as a young lass called out “Here, Fosco,” and joined what was plainly his sister and Narcissa Boffin, approached Emro and Lilac Gravelly of Westhall.
 Only then did they realize that this tween was also nearly blind, as he took his sister’s elbow.